patnolan33/ENPM808_Final/README.md

 ## <a name="run-steps"></a> Run steps
 ### <a name="roslaunch-gazebo"></a> Running with Gazebo and image_view
-To run the package, open a new terminal, change directories into your catkin workspace, and source your directory.
+To run the package with the Gazebo world rendered, open a new terminal, change directories into your catkin workspace, and source your directory.
 Then, run the launch file using roslaunch:
 ```
 $ cd <PATH_TO_YOUR_DIRECTORY>/catkin_ws
 $ source devel/setup.bash
-$ roslaunch enpm808_final enpm808_final.launch
+$ roslaunch enpm808_final gazebo_imageview_demo.launch
 ```
 You should see several windows open.
 You will see a terminal window open that runs the vehicle node which will print messages as certain situations are encountered (e.g. when an obstacle is encountered or the vehicle gets "stuck").
 This is also the window where we will see the vehicle node respond to any take image service calls (see [Interacting with the vehicle](#vehicle-interaction)).
 Another window that will appear is the Gazebo simulator window where a simulated turtlebot vehicle will be placed within a demo world (pictured below, left).
 The final window that will open is an image viewer window.
 This window shows the current RGB camera feed from onboard the turtlebot robot.
 As the vehicle moves around, you can watch this window to see if there are any interesting features in the world -- if so, take an image using a ROS service call.
 An example of this view is shown below on the right.